Route Recommendations for Traffic Management Under Learned Partial Driver Compliance: Concluding Remarks

 \section{Concluding Remarks}

-In this paper, we presented a new framework for route recommendations that explicitly addresses the gap between system-optimal traffic management and driver compliance behavior.
+In this paper, we presented a new framework for route recommendations that explicitly addresses the gap between SO traffic management and driver compliance behavior.
 By integrating a data-driven compliance model into a stochastic optimization problem, our approach aligns recommended flows with observed decision patterns, thereby narrowing the discrepancy between theoretical and actual traffic distributions.
-Numerical simulations on a grid network demonstrated the framework’s ability to reduce travel time compared to both naive route assignment and selfish routing baselines.
+Numerical simulations on a grid demonstrated the framework’s ability to reduce travel time compared to both naive route assignment and selfish routing baselines.

 Several directions remain open for future research.
-First, the compliance model can adopt a more sophisticated compliance model, such as non-uniform deviations or context-dependent adherence, to accurately predict probabilities of compliance.
-Second, integrating multi-modal transportation choices—e.g., shared mobility or public transit—could extend the applicability of the framework to diverse urban mobility ecosystems.
+First, the compliance model can adopt a more sophisticated approach, such as non-uniform deviations or context-dependent adherence, to accurately predict compliance probabilities.
+Second, integrating multi-modal transportation choices could extend the applicability of the framework to diverse urban mobility ecosystems.
 Third, exploring incentive or persuasion mechanisms alongside the learned compliance model may further encourage drivers to follow globally beneficial routes.
 Ultimately, this framework offers a robust and practical pathway for improving traffic congestion management in large-scale transportation systems.